Naviac007/food-delivery-app/README.md

-# React + TypeScript + Vite
+# React + TypeScript + Vite + TailwindCSS

-Demo application created using react along with vite and written in TypeScript
+Demo application created using react along with vite and written in TypeScript and styled using TailwindCSS